associatedpress/harvester/README.md

-AP Harvester is schema-driven, meaning you define the structure of the dataset you want to collect and Harvester automatically renders a user-friendly form through which a team of repoters can enter data as they collect it.
+AP Harvester is schema-driven, meaning you define the structure of the dataset you want to collect and Harvester automatically renders a user-friendly form through which a team of reporters can enter data as they collect it.
 It's built to be flexible and transparent, allowing you to adapt as your data collection needs change.